nearit/Android-SDK/docs/enable-triggers.md

 ## Push Triggers

 To enable push recipes to reach the user, set up a firebase project and follow the official instructions to integrate it into an app.
 [If you need help follow those steps.](firebase.md)
-Enter the cloud messaging firebase server key into the appropriate NearIT CMS section.
+Enter the cloud messaging firebase server key into the appropriate NearIT CMS section (pay attention to what ).
 Don't follow FCM-specific integration guides, we already deal with everything inside the SDK code.
+That means, you should not put any special FCM-related receiver or intent service in you app.

 ## Enable Background Notification